WebGL 01: "Hello, triangle!"

 Games can support a bunch of different output resolutions - 1080p, 1440p, 4K, 8K, 800x600 if you're running it on an actual potato, whatever.
 At each of these output resolutions, the relative location of each triangle will stay the same.

 For example: You might draw a player character starting at the (X, Y) coordinates (108, 192) on a 1080p monitor, or at positions (216, 384) on a 4K monitor.
-But, you could also describe that position as (10%, 10%) on both.
+It makes more sense to describe that position as (10%, 10%) on both.

 Because the actual output resolution doesn't matter until the rasterizer stage anyways, vertex shaders operate in clip space, which has three dimensions: